webwriter-app/webwriter/docs/index.md

 - **interactive**, allowing users to interact and receive feedback

 ## Features
-- Author open, interactive and multimedial content: Open Explorables
+- Author open, interactive and multimedial content on Windows/Mac/Linux: Open Explorables
 - Work with an easy-to-use, direct interface, no programming needed (WYSIWYG, "What you see is what you get")
 - Get extra packages online and use new widgets in your Open Explorable
 - Save your Open Explorable as a single, standalone HTML file (or a SCORM `.zip` file, or a H5P `.h5p` file)